ClouDesire/docusaurus/docs/onboarding.md

 }
 ```

-If your application provisioning type is [Deployed](docker.md), the
+If your application provisioning type is [Managed](docker.md), the
 Configuration Parameters are automatically injected in the virtual-machine for
-deployed applications as an environment variable with the same name of the
+Docker applications as an environment variable with the same name of the
 `code` parameter: in case you have created a Configuration Parameter with
 _COLOR_ as `code`, your application will have a `$COLOR` environment variable
 with the value chosen by the customer.